fiorino-ai/fiorino-ai/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Feel free to submit a Pull Request or open an Issue to discuss new features or improvements.

 ## License

-This project is licensed under the MIT License.
+This project is released under the MIT License.